davidedmonds80/davidedmonds80.github.io/_posts/2020-12-06-desktop-environments.markdown

 [Which Linux should you use?]({% post_url 2020-10-11-which-linux %})

 ### Footnotes
 [^hopping]: Distro hopping is changing from one distro to another, something many people do, especially when first starting out with Linux.
-Generally it's done in an effort to find the perfect distro for them.
+Generally it's done in an effort to find the "perfect distro".